 This is an eight-lesson course.
 Each course is designed to take one week to complete.
 However, it’s a self-paced class, so you can work through each lesson faster if you like.

 Since this is a beginner class, you don’t need prior experience in studying economics to enroll.
-Note that a fee applies if you want the certificate for the class, though.
+However, a fee applies if you want the certificate for the class.

 23. Harvard University’s Shakespeare’s Life and Work